gastonguaysiu/YY1-TAF1/YY1_TAF1info/readme.md

-The files in the following folder are R scripts utilized to get more information about the co-binding peaks for YY1-TAF1 using TFregulomeR.
+The scripts in the following folder were utilized to get more information about the co-binding peaks for YY1-TAF1 using TFregulomeR.